evncosta/100-Days-of-Code/Day 19/Etch-A-Sketch App/README.md

 An interactive drawing application that allows users to create digital art using keyboard controls with Python's Turtle graphics.
 This project was completed as part of **Day 19** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 19: Instances, State and Higher Order Functions** in the 100 Days of Code curriculum.
+It demonstrates practical application of event handling and state management.

 ## 🎯 Project Overview

 The Turtle Drawing Program features: